amirr0r/amirr0r.github.io/_posts/2021-05-19-thm-attackive-directory.md

 > I highly recommand to watch this [VbScrub - Kerberos](https://www.youtube.com/playlist?list=PL3B8L-z5QU-Z0bWmjwgUSLGTzm1k_kVZo) YouTube playlist before continuing.

-> And for french readers, this article from hackndo's blog: [ASREPRoasting](https://beta.hackndo.com/kerberos-asrep-roasting/)
+> And for french readers, this article from hackndo's blog: [AS-REP Roasting](https://beta.hackndo.com/kerberos-asrep-roasting/)

-**ASReproasting** occurs when a user account has the privilege _"Does not require Pre-Authentication"_ set.
+**AS-REP Roasting** occurs when a user account has the privilege _"Does not require Pre-Authentication"_ set.

 > This means that the account does not need to provide valid identification before requesting a Kerberos Ticket on the specified user account.

-To take advantage of this, we'll use `GetNPUsers.py` (from **Impacket**) that will allow us to query ASReproastable accounts from the Key Distribution Center.
+To take advantage of this, we'll use `GetNPUsers.py` (from **Impacket**) that will allow us to query AS-REP Roastable accounts from the Key Distribution Center.

 > **Note**:The only thing that's necessary to query accounts is a valid set of usernames which we enumerated previously via Kerbrute.